-On some server or workstation machines you may encounter the situation that XenServer or XCP-NG will not boot after installation if no display is connected.
-In this case, it was a Lenovo ThinkCentre workstation in our lab, but we also heard about some Fujitsu servers affected by this.
+On some server or workstation machines you may encounter the situation that XenServer or XCP-NG.
+They will not boot after installation if no display is connected.
+In this case, it was a Lenovo ThinkCentre workstation in our lab.
+But we also heard about some Fujitsu servers which are affected by this.

 The solution for this is pretty simple, but may have a side effect.
 First connect a monitor and boot your server.
-Start XenCenter, go into the properties of your XenServer host and switch the GPU option to “This server will not use the integrated GPU”.
+Start XenCenter / XCP-NG.
+Go into the properties of your XenServer host and switch the GPU option to “This server will not use the integrated GPU”.
 This basically disables graphics related stuff on the XenServer console, including the boot splash screen.
 Reboot the machine.
 XenServer / XCP-NG will now boot without any display connected.